 Revealed, the five pages you shouldn’t include on your website

-Since we launched in January, every week has been full of interesting and exciting conversations.
+Since we launched in January, every week has been full of interesting and exciting finance website conversations.

 Last week was no exception.
 But intriguingly the same subject kept cropping up; website content.
 Specifically, the content that many advisers include on their website, but in my view has no place being there.